Occaneechi: 18th century

 In 1730 Virginia's House of Burgesses records noted an "Interpreter to the Saponi and Occaneechi Indians."
 This implied the existence of monoglot Occaneechi people.
 In 1730, many Saponi moved to live among the Catawba in South Carolina, but most returned to Virginia in 1733, along with some Cheraw Indians.
 After 1733 the Saponi appear to have fragmented into small groups and dispersed.
 Some apparently remained in the vicinity of Fort Christanna, which was noted in Virginia records by its Saponi name, Junkatapurse.
 After 1742 the settlement is no longer mentioned, but only a road called Junkatapurse.

 In the 1740s, the Saponi migrated south to live with the Catawba.
-Governor Gooch of Virginia reported that the "Saponies and other petty nations associated with them ... are retired out of Virginia to the Cattawbas" during the years 1743-1747.
+Governor Gooch of Virginia reported that the "Saponies and other petty nations associated with them ... are retired out of Virginia to the Cattawbas" during the years 1743–1747.

 Most of the remaining Saponi members were recorded as migrating north in 1740 for protection with the Iroquois.
 They mostly disappeared from the historical record in the Southeast.
 After the American Revolution, in which four of the Iroquois Six Nations had sided with the losing British, the majority of the Iroquois (and Saponi) went to Canada for resettlement.
 Descendants live mostly at the Six Nations of the Grand River First Nation reserve in Ontario.
 Traditional English-American histories typically describe the Saponi group of Indians as having left Virginia and North Carolina in the 18th century, either to join the Catawba or the Iroquois.

 Starting in the middle of the 18th century, however, historic records note Saponi living in North Carolina.
 Some Saponi moved from Virginia to various places in North Carolina.
 There is some evidence that isolated Indians never left these areas of North Carolina and became consolidated with Saponi from Virginia.

-In 1756, Moravian settlers living near present-day Winston-Salem reported an Indian palisaded "fort" settlement near the Haw River.
-The Moravians called the Indians "Cherokees", but it is more likely they were Sissipahau ("Saxapahaw") or another group related to the Occaneechi.
-This, along with various oral traditions, indicates Indians' living in a more or less traditional manner in North Carolina's Piedmont after such settlements supposedly vanished.

 In 1763, Lt.
 Governor Francis Fauquier of Virginia wrote a letter that included a description of the Indians of Virginia: "There are some of the Nottoways, Meherrins, Tuscaroras, and Saponys, who tho' they live in peace in the midst of us, lead in great measure the lives of wild Indians."
 He contrasted these Indians with the Eastern Shore and Pamunkey Indians, whom he described as more assimilated to English ways.
 Thus, there are still indications of Saponi in Virginia during this period.